Lockegogo/FDU_HW/DATA620004/FinalPJ/README.md

 # Final Project

-Code for FInal PJ  of course `DATA620004` (Neural Networks and Machine Learning) at Fudan University in 2022 spring.
+Code for Final PJ  of course `DATA620004` (Neural Networks and Machine Learning) at Fudan University in 2022 spring.

 ## Require